Home » Qualifications Explained

 Access to University courses provide you with the skills, knowledge and behaviours you will need to be a successful university student.
 They are an ideal route if you are returning to education after a break and, on successful completion, give you the opportunity to progress to a Foundation Degree or a full degree in your chosen subject.

 Burnley College also offers Pre-Access Courses which offer you a grounding in the skills and knowledge needed to progress in your chosen subject.
-They are an ideal way to return to learning, building your confidence and study skills and can also be taken alongside Mathematics and English qualifications if required.
+They are an ideal way to return to learning, building your confidence and study skills and can also be taken alongside Maths and English qualifications if required.
 You can progress from one of these courses to an Access to University course to take your skills to the next level or you can start your chosen degree at a Foundation Entry Level.

 Learners should have two GCSEs at Grade 3 or above (or equivalent) or evidence of previous successful study.